huggingface/huggingface_hub/docs/hub/searching-the-hub.md

 # Searching the Hub Efficiently with Python

-In this tutorial we will explore how to interact and search the Hub with the `HfApi` class to help find available models and datasets quickly.
+In this tutorial, we will explore how to interact and explore the Hugging Face Hub with the `huggingface_hub` library to help find available models and datasets quickly.

 ## The Basics